This is going to sound crazy but, your child is afraid of food.

 Actually we should.

-On the other hand, vegetables contain far less calories and are often more bitter – “this bitter taste is caused by the calcium content, as well as the presence of beneficial compounds such as phenols, flavonoids, isoflavones, terpenes, and glucoronates.” (source) .
+On the other hand, vegetables contain far fewer calories and are often more bitter – “this bitter taste is caused by the calcium content, as well as the presence of beneficial compounds such as phenols, flavonoids, isoflavones, terpenes, and glucoronates.” (source) .
 Toddlers and children are averse to many vegetables as their bitterness could be a sign of something poisonous.

 It’s important to understand Food Neophobia